deterministic-arts/deterministic-arts.wbtree/README.md

 which I am not particularly fond of.

-However, as it is sometime convenient to have such a fallback to rely on, this library provides the `wbtree:tree` type and its associated `wbtree:compare` comparator function.
+However, as it is sometime convenient to have such a fallback to rely on, this library provides the `wbtree:dictionary` type and its associated `wbtree:compare` comparator function.

 ## Sycamore